solidfire/PowerShell/README.md

 ## Installation

+The **preferred** way to install SolidFire PowerShell Tools is to download it from [PowerShell Gallery](powershellgallery.com) with the following command:

+### PowerShell 5 on Windows

+    PS> Install-Module -Name SolidFire

+### PowerShell 6 on Windows, Mac, or Linux

+    PS> Install-Module -Name SolidFire.Core

+**-- or --**

-The SolidFire Powershell Module can be installed directly on multiple systems by following these instructions:
+For more detailed instructions, the SolidFire Powershell Module can be installed directly on multiple systems by following these installation guides:

 | System                    | Installation                              |
 |---------------------------|-------------------------------------------|